tauh33dkhan/Learn-To-Build-Java-Spring-Application/README.md

 In this modified code:

 - We've changed the `@RestController` annotation to `@Controller` to indicate that this class is responsible for returning views.
-- We've added the Model parameter to the sayHello method to pass data to the view.
-We use model.addAttribute to pass the userName variable to the template.
+- We've added the Model parameter to the `sayHello` method to pass data to the view.
+We use `model.addAttribute` to pass the `userName` variable to the template.

-Now, when you access `/helloWorld?name=John`, the controller will use the hello.html template to display "Hello, John!" in an HTML page.
+Now, when you access `/helloWorld?name=John`, the controller will use the `hello.html` template to display "Hello, John!" in an HTML page.
 If no "name" parameter is provided, it will default to "Hello, Guest!" in the HTML page.
 Thymeleaf's `th:text` attribute is used to populate the `<h1>` tag with the dynamic content.

 ### Secure code review:

-Thymeleaf `th:text` expression autoescapes the user supplied to protect against XSS attacks but if the application is using `th:utext` it will display the unescaped user supplied input, including any HTML or special characters.
+Thymeleaf `th:text` expression autoescapes the user supplied input to protect against XSS attacks but if the application is using `th:utext` it will display the unescaped user supplied input, including any HTML or special characters.

 <hr>